Masmiseim36/nxpSDK/boards/twrk65f180m/driver_examples/tpm/simple_pwm/readme.txt

 Overview
 ========
 The TPM project is a simple demonstration program of the SDK TPM driver.
 It sets up the TPM hardware block to output a center-aligned PWM signal.
-The PWM dutycycle is periodically updated.
+The PWM dutycycle is manually updated.
-On boards that have an LED connected to the TPM pins, the user will see a change in LED brightness.
+On boards that have an LED connected to the TPM pins, the user will see a change in LED brightness if user enter different values.

 Toolchain supported
 ===================
-- IAR embedded Workbench 7.70.1
+- IAR embedded Workbench  8.40.2
-- Keil MDK 5.20
+- Keil MDK  5.29
-- GCC ARM Embedded 2015-4.9-q3
+- GCC ARM Embedded  8.3.1
-- Kinetis Development Studio IDE 3.2.0
-- Atollic TrueSTUDIO 5.5.2
+- MCUXpresso  11.1.0

 Hardware requirements
 =====================